HK3-Lab-Team/pd_extras/README.md

 ```

 ### Preprocessing pipeline tracking and export

-How many times did they ask you "which are the modifications you applied to the dataset"?
+Every stage in the transformation process from raw data to clean data should be linked to prior stages.

-Good data is one of the necessary keys for good AI model results.
+This helps you to document how you performed the analysis, in order to reproduce it in the future.
+Also, it allows you to address questions about how the analysis was carried out months, years after the fact.

-PyTrousse automagically tracks every dataset transformation and provides the full pipeline that may be applied on external datasets.
+PyTrousse automagically tracks every dataset transformation which can be inspected through `operation_history` attribute.

 ```python
 >>> dataset.operations_history
 ```
 ```bash